Jefferson–Hemings controversy: Changing scholarship

 Then there's the odd, of course, fact that he had a very long love affair with a woman who he owned, who he inherited from his father-in-law, who was his wife's half-sister, and produced several children by her, whose descendants have mainly been brought up on the white side of the color line.
 So in a strange way, his own patrimony disproves his own belief that there couldn't be coexistence between black and white Americans.

 In her Pulitzer Prize-winning The Hemingses of Monticello: An American Family (2008), Annette Gordon-Reed recounts the history and biography of four generations of the enslaved Hemings family, focusing on their African and Virginian origins and interrelationships with the Jefferson-Wayles families, until the death in 1826 of Thomas Jefferson.
 She discusses Jefferson's complex relationships as the family's master, Sally Hemings' partner, and the father of her children.

 Gordon-Reed is frequently asked about the emotional relationship between Jefferson and Hemings when giving talks.
 She writes, "In all the venues I have visited, from Houston to Stockholm, one question always arises: Did they love each other?"
 The question brings up many thorny issues in the context of a master-slave relationship.
 "Rape and the threat of it blighted the lives of countless enslaved women," she notes.
-"At the same time, some black women and white men did form bonds quite different in character than from those resulting from sexual coercion."
+"At the same time, some black women and white men did form bonds quite different in character from those resulting from sexual coercion."

-In 2012, the Thomas Jefferson Foundation (which operated Monticello as a house museum and archive) and the Smithsonian Institution collaborated on a major exhibit held at the National Museum of American History, Slavery at Jefferson's Monticello: The Paradox of Liberty (January–October 2012).
+In 2012, the Thomas Jefferson Foundation (which operates Monticello as a house museum and archive) and the Smithsonian Institution collaborated on a major exhibit held at the National Museum of American History, Slavery at Jefferson's Monticello: The Paradox of Liberty (January–October 2012).
 Described as a "groundbreaking exhibit", it was the first on the National Mall to address Jefferson as slaveholder and the family lives of slaves at Monticello.
 Members and descendants of six families, including the Hemings, were documented and the strength of the enslaved families was shown.
 The exhibit also noted that "evidence strongly support[s] the conclusion that Jefferson was the father of Sally Hemings' children."
 More than one million visitors saw the exhibit.
 Following the Washington run, the exhibit toured the US, being held at museums in Atlanta, St. Louis and other venues.
 Both the United States National Park Service and the University of Virginia's Miller Center of Public Affairs note in their online biographies that Jefferson's paternity of Hemings' children has been widely accepted.